The Death of Emily Brontë

-Charlotte is worried
+Charlotte is worried about her sister

 To those who look on, there is no worse agony than to watch the brave bearing of these others unconscious of the sudden grave at their feet.
 Charlotte and Anne looked on and trembled.
 On the 29th of October, Charlotte, still delicate from the bilious fever which had prostrated her on the day of Branwell’s death, writes these words already full of foreboding: